Parents who work from home or choose not to work and stay at home need to weigh the pros and cons of this decision.

 You have to pre-pay each week, and if your family takes a vacation or sick days and doesn't go to daycare, you still need to pay for the missed days.

-Most places have a 2-week notice if you plan to take your child somewhere else.
+Most places have a 2-week notice if you plan to take your child elsewhere.

 Some daycares are drop-in type places.